Varying-Vagrant-Vagrants/custom-site-template-develop/README.md

-# VVV Custom site template (develop)
+# VVV Custom site template (WP Core develop)

-For when you just need a dev site running wordpress develop
+For when you just need a dev site running wordpress develop.
+Great for contributor days, Trac tickets, etc

+For general WP work such as theme building or plugin development, use the normal site template instead

 ## Overview

-This template will allow you to create a WordPress dev environment running wordpress develop using only `vvv-custom.yml`.
+This template will allow you to create a WordPress core dev environment running wordpress trunk using only `vvv-custom.yml`.

 The supported environments are:

 - A single site
 - A subdomain multisite
 - A subdirectory multisite